 - Another 10,746 people, again with no risk factors to start, showed a strong correlation between calcification levels and the likelihood of a coronary “event,” such as a heart attack or death.
 Perhaps even more disturbing was that this trend held true even for those under 40!7

 - Here’s the doozie.
-In a study of 44,052 people, those with no risk factors for heart disease were 7 times more likely to die early because of calcification than those with low calcification and 3 “normal” risk factors such as smoking, family history, high cholesterol and diabetes.
+In a study of 44,052 people, those with no risk factors for heart disease were 7 times more likely to die early because of atherosclerotic calcification than those with low calcification and 3 “normal” risk factors such as smoking, family history, high cholesterol and diabetes.
 In addition, high blood pressure and calcification was the worst combination8; these folks dropped like flies!

 - On the bright side, a U.S. study of 13,092 subjects found that those with no calcification were far less likely to succumb to heart problems.9

 There’s a measurement out there called your CAC score, or coronary artery calcification.
 The higher the score, the greater your risk and it is a little bit scary how accurate this number is at predicting your next heart attack and perhaps death; even if you are otherwise the picture of health.
 Your score can be zero (that’s the best) or up in the thousands, but you want to be at least below 400 or else you are at risk.
 The only way to know for sure where you are at is a CT scan.
-If your “number is up” so-to-speak, you can take action right away to reverse the problem and potentially save your life with a new, cutting edge supplement called Artery Strong.
+If your “number is up” so-to-speak, you can take action right away to reverse the problem and potentially save your life with a new, cutting edge supplement known as Artery Strong.

 Get ‘Em All